digiltd/oh-rtd-test/Insteon-PLM-Binding.md

     Switch item=FF_Thermostat_MasterMode mappings=[1="FF", 2="SF"]

 ## Insteon groups and how to enable buttons on the keypads
 When a button is pressed on a keypad button, a broadcast message is sent out on the Insteon network to all members of a pre-configured group.
 Let's say you press the keypad button A on a 2487S, it will send out a message to group 3.
 You first need to configure your modem to be a responder to that group.
 That can be simply done by pressing the keypad button and then holding the set button (for details see instructions), just as for any Insteon device.
 After this step, the binding will be notified whenever you press a keypad button, and you can configure a Switch item that will reflect its state.
 However, if the switch is flipped from within openHAB, the keypad button will not update its state.
-For that, include the keypad button into an Insteon group using the HouseLinc software, such that the keypad button responds to modem broadcast messages on e.g modem group 2.
+For that you need to configure the keypad button to be a responder to broadcast messages on a given Insteon group.
+Use the  [Insteon Terminal](https://github.com/pfrommerd/insteon-terminal) to get the button configured, such that the keypad button responds to modem broadcast messages on e.g modem group 2.
 Then add the parameter ``group=2`` to the binding config string (see example above).
-Now toggling the switch item will send out a broadcast message to group 2, which should flip the switch.
+Now toggling the switch item will send out a broadcast message to group 2, which should toggle the keypad button.
 You need to configure each button into a different modem group to switch them separately.

 ## Trouble shooting